 Returns From The St. Agnes Portfolio

 I’ll focus specifically on the first five names on the list: Walmart, Nike, Disney, PepsiCo and IBM.
 Let’s assume as an investor that you decided to mirror the St. Agnes portfolio back in 1990.
-That would have meant that those five names accounted for just over one-third of your capital assuming equal weighted investments.
+That would have meant those five names accounted for just over one-third of your starting capital assuming equal-weighted investments.
 Call that $10,000 for each stock, or a total portfolio value of $140,000 of which those five make up a $50,000 block.
 At the time that would have meant that you picked up 1,724 shares of Walmart stock, 11,534 shares of Nike stock, 1,036 shares of Disney stock, 967 shares of PepsiCo stock and 408 shares of IBM stock.
-All figures have been adjusted for subsequent stock splits.
+(Note: All figures adjusted for subsequent stock splits).

 Often when you read comments sections on Seeking Alpha articles you get the impression that far too many folks are trading these blue chips over the short-term.
 If we were talking exclusively about stocks in cyclical industries that would be perfectly understandable.
 Take General Motors and the car industry for example.
-Now General Motors is a company that probably everybody has heard of.
+Now, General Motors is a company that probably everybody has heard of.
 It has ubiquitous products, has been around a long time and would qualify for a ‘buy what you know’ portfolio.
-Despite that if you held the stock over the past five decades you’d have barely seen real (after inflation) wealth creation because the of the nature of automobile manufacturing.
-It’s one of the few examples where if someone said they only planned to hold it over the short-term you’d nod your head in complete agreement.
+Despite that if you held the stock over the past five decades you’d have barely seen post-inflation wealth creation because of the nature of automobile manufacturing.

 You can’t really say that about the likes of PepsiCo.
 This is why it’s strange to see comments of folks who’ve held, very often for rather short periods of time, saying that they’ve sold up because of fears of healthy eating (to use a common reason right now).
 As the St. Agnes portfolio aptly demonstrates, even a small number of “winners” will more than make up for the losers over the long-run.